 In addition, whole grain milk and acidic fruits such as lemon, orange and pineapple should also be avoided if symptoms of heartburn or stomach pain occur after eating them.

 A diet for gastritis, follows the same rules but presents many variations, depending on the tolerance of each patient.
 So the list above is just a guide.
 In addition, if gastritis appears mainly in times of stress or tension, it may be a sign of stress induced gastritis.
-See the symptoms and how to treat this type of disease here.

 Diet menu for gastritis and ulcer